QuentinRa/blog.quentinra.dev/special/cesim/index.md

 **Planning**: read it and **don't forget** the deadlines :)

-**Manuals**: some documentation about the website, it may be useful for the report or the vocabulary
+**Manuals**: some documentation about the website.
+It may be useful when redacting the report or the vocabulary.

-**Results**: explained later, the results of each turn
+**Results**: explained later, the results of each turn.

 **Decisions**: take your decisions here
   * **Conditions du marché** : **READ IT**.
 You will have some information that may or not have an impact.
 Still, you can guess **how many clients** you will have. (if you see 2000 then you can expect at least 2500/3000 if you ratio price/quality is good.
 You can expect a lot more if your price is low (60-70$ is "low" for us))